trungnt11/trungnt11.github.io/_posts/2019-09-01-fast-ai-lesson-6-notes.md

 **Why Batch Normalization works** is actually still a debated topic.

 In the original paper they said it accelerates training by reducing something they call _'internal covariate shift'_.
 This is one of those things where researchers came up with some intuition and some idea about this thing they wanted to try and found that it worked well.
-So they original explanation may well be wrong.
+They then look for an explanation after the fact.
+So the original explanation for why it works may well be wrong.
 In this paper - [How Does Batch Normalization Help Optimization?](https://arxiv.org/abs/1805.11604) - they have an alternative explanation: